Early morning swim, Llafranc.

 Old Madremanya becomes mysterious at night.

-We'll base ourselves for a couple of days in, Figueres, Dali's birthplace, the main town in the north of Catalunya, steeped in history and atmosphere and the staging point for Catalonians seeking to escape to France during the civil war from 1936-39.
-We'll stay at La Rambla, which sits on Las Ramblas, Figueres's grand promenade -- a glorious avenue of trees and town life (Figueres is Catalunyan for "fig trees").
+Figueres was the birthplace of the idiosyncratic and professionally eccentric surrealist Salvador Dali's birthplace.
+There are still plenty of people around town who remember Dalí well, including Lluis, who supervises our dining room at Hotel Rambla.
+Our hotel sits on Las Ramblas, Figueres's grand promenade -- a glorious avenue of trees and town life (Figueres is Catalunyan for "fig trees").
 The Dali Museum is just around the corner, and there are a wealth of cafés and restaurants within a couple of minutes' walk.

-We'll head across to the coast to Cadaques ("Kath-akays"), another beautiful fishing village, but with the terrain of this part of Spain, it's a world away from Portbou.
+On Day 3, we'll transfer to the coast to Cadaques ("Kath-akays"), another beautiful fishing village, but with the terrain of this part of Spain, it's a world away from Portbou.
 We'll jump on the "Tourist Train", for an epic journey to Cap de Creus and its lighthouse, with breathtaking views up and down the Costa Brava.
-On the way back, we'll stop for lunch on the beach at Port Lligat ("Yigatt"), before visiting Casa Dali, where the artist lived for 50 years with his wife, Gala.
+On the way back, we'll stop for lunch on the beach at Port Lligat ("Yigatt"), before visiting Casa Dalíi where the artist lived for 50 years with his wife, Gala.
 When Gala died in 1982, Dali left, never to return.
-The house virtually is as they left it.
+The house is virtually as they left it.
 Eccentric, idiosyncratic, multi-dimensional, surprising, stunning, even moving in the personal insight it gives you into this legendary artist.
 He wasn't just eccentric; also brilliant and prolific.
 But he was not every Catalan's cup of sangría.

 We'll get to know Figueres.
-We'll go through the Dali Museum -- the artist lies in a tomb in the basement -- and we'll be stunned at the array and the diversity of the artist's work.
+We'll go through the Dali Museum -- the artist's remains lie in a tomb in the basement -- and we'll be stunned at the array and the diversity of the his work.
 And we won't miss the annex dedicated to Dali's jewellery.
+It's extraordinary.
 The shopping in Figueres is excellent, too, as is the local wine.
 We'll show you our fave wine bar in the world, run by a cigar-chomping sommelier, Pau.
 In an era of globalisation, it's nice to know there still are places that offer a taste of the local.
 If there's time, check out the dining room at the Hotel Duran, where the table still is set for Dali and his friends, who ate there for lunch each day.

 We'll visit "our Secret Spot", which we discovered literally by accident when we become well and truly lost during our visit to Catalunya in 2012.
 (The best discoveries are those you make when lost.)
 It's perhaps the most stunningly beautiful beach, headland and swim location you will ever find.

-Finally, we'll transfer to another of our favourite spots, Madremanya, a medieval village outside Girona, the regional capital, where we'll adopt La Plaça's degustacion menu for our Farewell Dinner.
+Finally, we'll transfer to another of our favourite spots, Madremanya, a medieval village outside Girona, the regional capital, where we'll take La Plaça's degustacion menu for our Farewell Dinner.
 The food is stunning at the hotel.
 You will have dishes and tastes you've never dreamt of.
 Restaurant La Plaça is part of that enigmatic tradition of Catalan cuisine based in the Girona area.

 Crossing the border, France into Spain.